-Eliminating a PACE loan can also lower your financing costs because PACE loans tend to have higher interest rates than other home financing options such as a home equity loan, HELOC (home equity line of credit) or a first mortgage.
-Because you pay a PACE loan through your property taxes, borrowers tend to overlook the interest expense associate with the loan but lowering your interest rate by even half a point can reduce your loan payments significantly.
-Because the term of a PACE loan is usually ten years or longer, lowering your interest rate and loan payment can really add up over time.
+Eliminating the loan can also lower your financing costs because PACE loans tend to have higher interest rates than other home financing options such as a home equity loan, HELOC or mortgage.
+Because you pay the loan through your property taxes, borrowers tend to overlook the interest expense associated with a PACE loan but lowering your rate by even half a point can significantly reduce your payment.
+Because the loan length is usually ten to twenty years, your savings can really add up over time.

 This is an additional and potentially significant cost for prospective home buyers and they may not have the resources or be able to afford a large enough mortgage to both purchase the property and retire the PACE loan.
-Additionally, if a lender requires home buyers to payoff the loan, that may push their loan-to-value (LTV) ratio above the lender's limit and they may not be able to qualify for the mortgage.
+Additionally, if a lender requires home buyers to pay off the loan, that may push their loan-to-value (LTV) ratio above the lender's limit and they may not be able to qualify for the mortgage.

 Just as some lenders do not offer mortgages to buy homes with PACE loans, some lenders do not refinance mortgages on homes with PACE loans.
 If your property value is high enough and you can qualify for a loan to refinance both your current mortgage balance as well as the PACE loan, you may be able to reduce your total loan payments and improve your financial flexibility going forward.
-Additionally, your lower property tax bill and monthly payments may make it easier to qualify for the refinance, depending on the mortgage rate for your new loan.
+Additionally, your lower property tax bill and monthly payments may make it easier to qualify for the refinance, depending on your mortgage terms.